GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/9c720db0-65f4-4d2a-bce5-89ebef5e8dca)

-In regards of how to mention dataframes and their csv files, there is a specific note at the end of the script I mentioned in the last chapter which follows below.
+In regards of how to mention dataframes and their csv files, there is a specific note at the beginning of the script I mentioned in this last chapter `Epilogue`, which follows below.

 ## Epilogue